chetandabli/KindMeal.my_clone/README.md

 # KindMeal.my clone

-Hello everyone, this is a Readme for my construct week project that has been completed successfully within the duration of 5 days.
+Hello everyone,  is a Readme for my construct week project that has been completed successfully within the duration of 5 days.
 It was a solo project.
 I've made the clone website of kindmeal.my .
 I've created Home page , Signup page , Login page and Kindmeal products page.

 ### live link: https://beamish-salamander-14c16f.netlify.app/